ExeMS/Game-Of-Life/README.md

 # JC's Game Of Life

 # Analysis
-A paragraph to describe the problem area
+A paragraph to describe the problem area:
+Cellular Automata.

-A paragraph to describe the specific problem
+A paragraph to describe the specific problem:
+Creating a working version of Conway's Game Of Life using Processing.

 A numbered list to describe how the problem was researched
+1) Google Search Conway's Game Of Life.
+2) Do some programming

 Full details of the user(s)